8 tornadoes confirmed in Ohio, 3 in Michigan as severe storms cross central US

 Candice Holmes, a resident of the Lewis & Clark subdivision north of Sellersburg, said she, her husband and son sought shelter in their bathroom when they heard the approaching storm and “the wind just picked up all at once.”

+In northern West Virginia, a tornado with maximum winds of about 130 mph (209 kph) that started early Wednesday in far eastern Ohio hit the community of Fairdale about an hour northwest of Pittsburgh.
+The weather service said it marked the first recorded tornado in Hancock County.
+It was at least the 11th tornado this year in West Virginia, which sees two tornadoes in an average year.

 Baseball-sized hail was reported Wednesday in areas just southwest of St. Louis, Missouri.
-Heavy downpours caused flash flooding and at least one water rescue near Sullivan, a town that was struck by a small tornado just two days earlier, destroying a bar and damaging the high school.
+Heavy downpours caused flash flooding and at least one water rescue near Sullivan, a town that was struck by a small tornado just two days earlier.
 Damaging hail also was reported in the Kansas City area.

-Radar indicated Hancock County, West Virginia, and Jefferson County, Ohio, were hit by tornadoes, but teams will have to evaluate the damage to determine their rating, Craven said.

-Hancock County Schools in West Virginia closed schools Wednesday because of “extensive overnight weather issues” in the county.
-News outlets reported damaged buildings and power outages.

 Tuesday's storms came a day after parts of the central United States were battered by heavy rain, strong winds, hail and twisters.
 Both the Plains and Midwest have been hammered by tornadoes this spring.